andrey-zherikov/argparse/README.md

     **Return value:**

-    An object that can be casted to `bool` to check whether the parsing was successful or not.
+    An object that can be cast to `bool` to check whether the parsing was successful or not.

-- `ParseCLIResult!T parseCLIKnownArgs(T)(ref T receiver, ref string[] args, in Config config = Config.init)`
+- `ParseCLIResult parseCLIKnownArgs(T)(ref T receiver, ref string[] args, in Config config = Config.init)`

     **Parameters:**